matriex/System_Extractor/README.md

 ## Notes

+ * Added brotli support.

- * Repack for android nougat N does not works
+ * Repack for android nougat N does not works, The repack process is complicated and cannot be automated with the script better look for guide.

- * Repack of CM13 works fine
+ * Repack of CM13, CM14 works fine- CM15 YET TO BE TESTED

  * Image repack does not works and will be removed from next script